Site Selection

 Geography, environment & logistics

 Geomorphology affects physical and biological parameters such as water movement, turbidity, nutrients, light availability, wind direction, exposure to extreme weather, winter icing, and more.
-Sensitive habitat areas and existing users must also be recognized.
+It is also important to consider sensitive habitat areas and the needs of existing users.

-Supporting infrastructures are key elements, such as access to road systems, dock space, land-based processing facilities, cold storage capacity, nearby airports, waterfront property and equipment for loading and unloading, seed availability, and proximity to markets.
+Supporting infrastructure is a key element, such as access to road systems, dock space, land-based processing facilities, cold storage capacity, nearby airports, waterfront property and equipment for loading and unloading, seed availability, and proximity to markets.

 When you select a place for a farm, you want it to be in an upwell.
 You want it to go from deep to shallow, which pushes the nutrients when the current and tide come up.
 In my case, it goes from ~75 feet at the far end to about 15 to 18 feet at the other end.